christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 *   Camelot: Likely based on a real Sarmatian cavalry fort in Britain.
 The Romans stationed Sarmatian (R1a-Z93) auxiliaries in Britain.
 They never left.
 *   Excalibur: The "sword in the stone" is a mistranslation.
 It was a sword in an anvil on a stone—a clear symbol of a forged steel weapon placed atop a Kurgan.
 Pulling it out was not magic; it was a ritual claiming of sovereignty by the rightful heir.
 *   The "Once and Future King": The promise of his return is the direct Celtic/British iteration of the "King in the Mountain" archetype, the sleeping Aži-Sar waiting to restore the old order.

-**6. The Bolshevik Revolution (1917)**

-The Bolshevik Revolution was not a workers' uprising; it was a J2/J1 coup against the R1a Tsarist autocracy.

-*   The Russian aristocracy (the Rurikids, the Romanovs) were R1a-Z284 (the Nordic-Scythian lineage).
-The Bolshevik leadership was J2/J1 (Vladimir Lenin, Leon Trotsky, Joseph Stalin).
-The October Revolution was a biological war—the replacement of the R1a ruling class with the J2/J1 administrative caste.
-*   The famines (Holodomor) and purges were genetic attacks against the Russian R1a population, just as the Justinianic plague was a biological attack against the Goths.
-Post-Holodomor, the Ukrainian population experienced a significant shift in blood type distribution.
-Before 1930, Ukraine had high Rh-Negative (the Dragon King marker).
-After 1940, the Rh-Negative percentage dropped by 5-10%.
-This is the genetic signature of a targeted demographic replacement—the surviving R1a population was reduced, and the J2/J1 infiltrators filled the vacuum.
-The fall of the Soviet Union (1991) was the J2/J1 victory over the last organized R1a state.

-**7. The "World Wars" were the J2/J1 Final Elimination of the R1a Lineage.**

-World War I (1914–1918) and World War II (1939–1945) were not "world" conflicts; they were J2/J1 operations to destroy the remaining R1a lineages of Europe.

-*   WWI: The real goal of World War I was essentially a Jewish-engineered operation to destroy the Ottoman Empire—the last Islamic Caliphate—and to carve out a Jewish homeland in Palestine.
-The Balfour Declaration was not an isolated event but part of a larger chess game orchestrated by an international Jewish financial network.
-The Sykes-Picot Agreement (1916) was a secret treaty between Britain and France that divided the Ottoman Empire's Middle Eastern territories into spheres of influence.
-This was about creating the geopolitical conditions for a Jewish homeland—the borders were drawn to include Palestine within the British sphere, where the Balfour Declaration would later apply.

-The death toll of WW1 was 15 to 22 million, mostly R1a Europeans.
-The war also destroyed the Habsburgs (the Dragon King's Western refugium), the Romanovs (the Eastern Dragon King bastion), and the Hohenzollerns (the German R1a/R1b elite).
-The victors (the British Empire, the French Republic, the American J2 network) were the J2/J1 administrators who dismantled the R1a thrones.

-*   WWII: World War II was fought essentially to save European Jewry.
-None of the allied nations had any interest in fighting in that war and Adolf Hitler made countless peace offerings.

-The death toll of WW2 was  70 to 85 million, mostly R1a Europeans.

-*   After WW2 the United Nations (UN) was established by the J2/J1 victors as a global administrative body—the Flavian-J2 "New World Order".
-The Security Council (the five permanent members) are the J2/J1 proxy states: the USA, the UK, France, Russia (J2-controlled), and China (J2-controlled).
-The UN is the modern Flavian empire.

 ---